 Green for St. Patrick’s Day with discarded gold carnival tokens (I printed real and nonsense words on them.)
 Who doesn’t like searching for gold?

 Natural items are fun and cheap.
-I can usually wrangle a couple of boys to collect acorns each year for me, but you can almost anything you can find outside.
+I can usually wrangle a couple of boys to collect acorns each year for me, but you can do almost anything you can find outside.

-Colored sand just makes things POP!
+Colored sand makes things POP!

-How about some garbanzo beans painted gold as in leprechaun’s gold for St. Patrick’s day?
+How about some garbanzo beans painted gold, as in leprechaun’s gold, for St. Patrick’s Day?
 And hey, a pot for your gold is the perfect container for some St. Patrick’s Day sensory fun.

-I often allow my students to choose how they want to sort their items, either in buckets (Stick a little velcro on the back of the cards and on the bucket for quick change over of sorting labels.) this sorting tray (Dollar Tree . . . again!) or from a rope with clothes pins.
+I often allow my students to choose how they want to sort their items, either in buckets (Stick a little velcro on the back of the cards and on the bucket for quick changeover of sorting labels.) this sorting tray (Dollar Tree . . . again!) or from a rope with clothes pins.
 Everyone loves a little variety.

-or if there is a response sheet it looks like this:
+Or if there is a response sheet, it looks like this: